gympass/cdn-origin-controller/README.md

 The `.host` is the hostname of the origin you're configuring.
 The `.paths` field is a list of strings representing the cache behavior paths that should be configured.
 Each remaining field has a corresponding annotation value, [documented in a dedicated section](#aws-cloudfront).

-The table below maps remaning available fields of an entry in this list to an annotation:
+The table below maps remaining available fields of an entry in this list to an annotation:

 | Entry field          | Annotation                                                   |
 |----------------------|--------------------------------------------------------------|